Table Of Content

 Test setup

 In practice, UniFab delivered consistent edge reconstruction and noticeably improved clarity, especially on faces, clothing textures, and background elements.
 Compared to traditional interpolation-based upscaling, the AI results looked more natural and less artificially sharpened.
+The full 90-minute movie finished in just over four hours — fast enough to leave running overnight.

 Best Way to Upscale Movie to 4K